Colored noise driven unitarity violation causing dynamical quantum state reduction: Two-state superposition

-Returning to the dynamics for SUV of an initial two-state superposition generated by Eqs.~\eqref{Eq:ito_normalized} and~\eqref{Eq:curlyG2}, we note that this has been previously analysed in the limit $\tau\to\infty$ for the SBM noise model~\cite{Mertens_PRA_21,Mertens22}.
-This limit is encountered when the dynamics due to measurement result in the quantum state evolving within a much shorter time than the correlation time $\tau$ of the noise.
+Returning to the dynamics for SUV of an initial two-state superposition generated by Eqs.~\eqref{Eq:ito_normalized} and~\eqref{Eq:curlyG2}, we note that this has been previously analysed in the limit of highly correlated noise, i.e. $\tau\to\infty$ for the SBM noise model~\cite{Mertens_PRA_21,Mertens22}.
+This limit is encountered when the dynamics due to measurement, result in the quantum state evolving within a much shorter time than the correlation time $\tau$ of the noise.
 The noise can then be approximated to be constant, $d\xi_t\approx0$ and thus $\xi_t(\omega)=\xi_0(\omega)$, which is the noise sampled at initial times.
 This extreme limit of fast measurement yields Markovian evolution with the trivial noise dynamics $d\xi_t\approx0$, i.e. the quantum state dynamics samples the noise only once during its evolution.
-It was shown that quantum state reduction to the pointer state $\ket{0}$ or $\ket{1}$ occurs with Born's rule probabilities in this limit whenever $J=G$~\cite{Mertens22}.
+It was shown that quantum state reduction to the pointer state $\ket{0}$ or $\ket{1}$ occurs with Born's rule probabilities in this limit whenever $J=G$~\cite{Mertens22} for uniformly distributed noise in the range $[-1,1]$.
 The requirement of Born's rule emerging thus gives a way of probing the relation between the physical fluctuation and dissipation processes driving the SUV dynamics.
 In the same $\tau\to\infty$ limit, it was furthermore shown that SUV models yielding Born's rule can be defined for arbitrary initial state superpositions~\cite{aritro1}.

 Here, we will instead be interested in the opposite limit of vanishing correlation time, $\tau\to 0$.
 Homogenizing the fast-varying colored noise will then allow us to approach a white-noise limit, as described below.
-In this limit, the existence of a linear quantum semi-group can be shwon, and explicit master equations for both the OU and SBM noise processes can be computed.
+In this limit, the existence of a linear quantum (Markov) semi-group can be shown, and explicit master equations for both the OU and SBM noise processes can be computed.